Louis Tomlinson – 'Walls' review

 ‘Kill My Mind’ kicks things off with a thick northern accent and a surprisingly provocative swagger, welcoming a return to Tomlinson’s first loves – but it’s quickly followed by ‘Don’t Let It Break Your Heart’ which, as a straightforward, inoffensive pop song, cements the split personality of the album.
 The whiplash is potent, the album’s best track leading into one of the worst.

 It’s surprising, actually, that there’s not more abrasive material here, considering the painful past few years Tomlinson has grappled with.
-His mother passed away suddenly of leukaemia at the age of 43 in 2016, and his then 18-year-old sister suffered a drug overdose six months later.
+His mother passed away suddenly of leukaemia at the age of 43 in 2016, and his then 18-year-old sister suffered a drug overdose last year.
 He now looks out for his three other younger sisters, as well as a four-year-old son.
 You’d forgive him for sounding a bit angrier, the material here more soul-bearing.

 True, there is a prominent sense of pain on ‘Two of Us’, which, if a bit syrupy instrumentally, is a piercing personal ode to his mother.
 “You’ll never know how much I miss you / The day that they took you, I wish it was me instead,” he sings.
 Louis Tomlinson has sung a lot of ballads in his life, but none have sounded this raw.